Kirby and the Rainbow Curse

-Kirby and the Rainbow Curse, known in PAL regions as Kirby and the Rainbow Paintbrush, is a platforming video game in the Kirby series, developed by HAL Laboratory and published by Nintendo for Wii U. The title, which is a follow-up game of the 2005 Nintendo DS title Kirby: Canvas Curse, was released by Nintendo on January 22, 2015, in Japan, February 20, 2015, in North America, May 8, 2015, in Europe, and May 9, 2015, in Australia.
+Kirby and the Rainbow Curse, known in PAL regions as Kirby and the Rainbow Paintbrush, is a 2015 action-platform game developed by HAL Laboratory and published by Nintendo for Wii U. Part of the Kirby series and a follow-up game of the 2005 Nintendo DS title Kirby: Canvas Curse, was released on January 22, 2015 in Japan, February 20, 2015 in North America, May 8, 2015 in Europe, and May 9, 2015 in Australia.
 The game supports the Kirby, Meta Knight, and King Dedede Amiibo.

 Gameplay

 Kirby and the Rainbow Curse carries on the style of gameplay from Canvas Curse, presenting the game with a unique modelling clay look.
 Players use the Wii U GamePad to help Kirby, who is stuck in a ball form, move across the level by drawing rainbow colored lines on the touchscreen to guide him.
 Making Kirby go through loops will speed him up, while touching him will put him into a spinning attack to use against enemies.
 For every 100 stars Kirby collects, Kirby can perform a Star Dash which increases his size, allowing him to charge through normally-indestructible blocks.
-Similarly to Kirby's Epic Yarn, Kirby can gain various forms throughout the game, such as a submarine, a rocket, and a tank.
-These forms help him progress through the game and provide certain elements that alters the gameplay.
-Up to three additional players using Wii Remotes can play as Bandana Waddle Dees, who can assist Kirby by carrying him around and attacking enemies and can also perform charged attacks.
-During these levels, an evil hand may try to capture Kirby, with only the Bandana Waddle Dees able to damage it.
-Each level contains several hidden treasure chests, some of which requires solving a puzzle or clearing a timed room, which unlock viewable clay figures and music tracks, as well as diary pages detailing Elline's journey.
-The main story mode in Kirby and the Rainbow Curse has 28 levels, while challenge mode has over 40.
+Similar to Kirby's Epic Yarn, Kirby can gain various forms throughout the game, such as a submarine, a rocket, and a tank.
+These forms help him progress through the game and provide certain elements that alter the gameplay.
+Up to three additional players using Wii Remotes can play as Bandana Waddle Dees, who can assist Kirby by carrying him around and attacking enemies.
+During the levels, an evil hand may try to capture Kirby, with only the Bandana Waddle Dees being able to damage it.
+Each level contains several hidden treasure chests, some of which require solving a puzzle or clearing a timed room, which unlock viewable clay figures and music tracks, as well as diary pages detailing Elline's journey.
+The main story mode in Kirby and the Rainbow Curse has 28 levels, while Challenge Mode has 48.

 The game features amiibo support with the Kirby, King Dedede, and Meta Knight figures from the Super Smash Bros. series of amiibo.
-The Kirby figure allows Kirby to activate the "Star Dash" ability at any time, the King Dedede figure gives Kirby extra hitpoints, and the Meta Knight figure gives him greater attack power during his touch-activated spinning attack.
+The Kirby figure allows Kirby to activate the "Star Dash" ability at any time, the King Dedede figure gives Kirby extra HP, and the Meta Knight figure gives him greater attack power during his touch-activated spinning attack.